 Therefore the first step in building a PRM from scratch is to prepare the structure template to receive the detailed information.

-Any PRM shall be buils as a collection of elements of the types defined in sections 3.3.2 and 3.3.3.
+Any PRM shall be built as a collection of elements of the types defined in sections 3.3.2 and 3.3.3.

 PRM high level structure

-The PRM shall follow the structure of all other CCSDS navigation messages in their XML representation.
+The PRM shall follow the structure of all other CCSDS navigation messages in their XML representation (See reference [6]).

-The generation of a PRM from scratch shall be based on the preparation of the following template.
+The generation of a PRM from scratch shall be based on the preparation of the following basic template.

 <prm id=”CCSDS_PRM_VERS” version=”1.0”>